ISE student groups undergo transition

 Alpha Pi Mu and Gamma Epsilon merged at the beginning of the year and moved forward with one executive board for the school year and all events under both clubs.
 Because the honor societies were smaller groups than IISE and ISGE, the executive boards had more ease joining the two societies.

 IISE and ISGE started working together in the fall semester to integrate both clubs’ events, and by the spring semester, all events were jointly held by IISE and ISGE.

-The final merge will occur at the end of the 2016-2017 school year, and ISGE and Gamma Epsilon will become obsolete.
-Starting in August 2017, ISE will have one service, social and professional RSO, IISE, and one honor society, Alpha Pi Mu.
+The final merge will occur at the end of the 2016-2017 school year, and ISGE and Gamma Epsilon will dissolve.
+Starting in August 2017, ISE will have one service, social, and professional RSO, IISE, and one honor society, Alpha Pi Mu.